Dithiane

-1,3-Dithianes
+1,2-Dithiane

+1,2-Dithiane is an organosulfur compound with the formula S2C4H8.
+It is one of three isomers of the formula (CH2)4S2.
+The 1,2-isomer, a disulfide, arises by the oxidation of 1,4-butanedithiol.

+1,3-Dithiane

+1,3-Dithiane is an organosulfur compound with the formula CH2S2C3H6.
+It is one of three isomers of the formula (CH2)4S2.
+The 1,3-isomer arises by the reaction of 1,3-propanedithiol with formaldehyde.

-1,3-Dithianes are protecting group of some carbonyl-containing compounds due to their inertness to many conditions.
+1,3-Dithianes are sometimes used as protecting group of carbonyl-containing compounds.
 They form by treatment of the carbonyl compound with 1,3-propanedithiol under conditions that remove water from the system.
 The protecting group can be removed with mercuric reagents, a process that exploits the high affinity of Hg(II) for thiolates.
-1,3-Dithianes are also employed in umpolung reactions, such as the Corey–Seebach reaction:
+1,3-Dithianes are more importantly employed in umpolung reactions, such as the Corey–Seebach reaction:

-Typically, in organic synthesis, ketones and aldehydes are protected as their dioxolanes instead of dithianes.
+1,4-Dithiane

+1,4-Dithiane is an organosulfur compound with the formula (SC2H4)2.
+It is one of three isomers of the formula (CH2)4S2.
+The 1,4-isomer, a bisthioether, arises by the alkylation of 1,2-ethanedithiol with 1,2-dibromoethane.
+It has no applications but traces occur as a product of degradations, e.g., cooking coal pyrolysis.